madcreativity/homestuck-asset-locator-public/README.md

 A fanmade tool commissioned by OptimisticDuelist and JoyFulldreams.
 The tool is meant to assist the Homestuck community with finding specific assets.

 This program uses various dependencies.
-To correctly execute, further develop or compile the software on your local hardware requires these.
+To correctly execute, further develop or compile the software on your local hardware, these are required.
 It is your own responsibility to download these files.
 Dependencies:
 * Electron
 * Googleapis